Checkers (supermarket chain): Sixty60

 In November 2019, Checkers launched its home delivery system, called Sixty60.
 The on-demand, app-based service was the first supermarket delivery service in South Africa that provided a 1-hour delivery window.

 In October 2024, Checkers significantly expanded the delivery service’s catalogue to include 10,000 general merchandise items, and then in November of the same year, added 2,500 "premium products" for delivery exclusively in Cape Town.
+As of December 2024, the Sixty60's on-demand delivery service was available from 601 locations, with the retailer adding 96 new sites in 2024.

 In March 2025, the retailer further developed Sixty60 by developing a browser-based option for customers to use.
 Around the same time, it was announced that the delivery platform would expand within sister retailer Shoprite's operations, from the existing 3 branches, to a total of 5, across 3 South African provinces.

 In the same month, it was reported that 60Sixty had become the dominant supermarket delivery service in South Africa.
 The service saw a 110% growth in 2024 alone.
 It also recorded a 1.3-times increase in the average frequency of customers placing orders through the platform.
 Shoprite (Checkers' parent company) noted that Sixty60 had created nearly 14,200 new employment opportunities since its launch.

-As of December 2024, the Sixty60's on-demand delivery service was available from 601 locations, with the retailer adding 96 new sites in 2024.
+In March 2026, it was reported that Checkers had expanded Sixty60 to 875 stores across South Africa and Checkers Sixty60 drivers reportedly earned over R160 million in tips in the second half of 2025 alone.